pandorabots-admin/docs/pages/aiml-reference.md

 ### &lt;rest&gt;
 {: #rest}

 The *rest element* is a list processing tag that returns the contents of the element while omitting the first word.
+This only applies to a wildcard in the pattern.

 #### Usage